citrusui/me/blog/_posts/2016-11-24-moving-from-github-pages-to-firebase.md

 **HTTPS for custom domains.** This is, without a doubt, awesome to have.
 It's always been possible to use Cloudflare's DNS with GitHub Pages, which I have no problem with, but it's always nice to have official support for encryption.

 **Speed.** Don't get me wrong -- GitHub Pages is fast.
 But since it has to generate your site every time you push a commit, it takes a while for the changes to go live.
 With Firebase, you only need to deploy the `_site` directory and you're good to go.
-Even better, changes, big and small, don't need to be pushed to Git.
-This is crucial if you make a typo and don't want to have to wait for `git push` to finish and build your site.
+Additionally, you can rollback to a previous website deploy without even using Git!
+This is crucial if you accidentally break the content on your site.

 **Flexibility.** You don't have to use Jekyll if you don't want to.
 The sky's the limit.
 Here is a [handy list](https://www.staticgen.com) of the top static site generators.